Microbial mat

-A microbial mat is a multi-layered sheet of microorganisms, mainly bacteria and archaea, or bacteria alone.
+A microbial mat is a multi-layered sheet or biofilm of microbial colonies, composed of mainly bacteria and/or archaea.
 Microbial mats grow at interfaces between different types of material, mostly on submerged or moist surfaces, but a few survive in deserts.
 A few are found as endosymbionts of animals.

 Although only a few centimetres thick at most, microbial mats create a wide range of internal chemical environments, and hence generally consist of layers of microorganisms that can feed on or at least tolerate the dominant chemicals at their level and which are usually of closely related species.
 In moist conditions mats are usually held together by slimy substances secreted by the microorganisms.
 In many cases some of the bacteria form tangled webs of filaments which make the mat tougher.
 The best known physical forms are flat mats and stubby pillars called stromatolites, but there are also spherical forms.